Electoral district: District magnitude

-Larger district magnitudes means larger districts, so annihilate the need and practice of gerrymandering, Gerrymandering is the practice of partisan redistricting by means of creating imbalances in the make-up of the district map., made easier by a multitude of micro-small districts.
-A higher magnitude means less wasted votes, and less room for such maneuvers.
-As well, a fair voting system in the district contests also means that gerrymandering is ineffective because each party gets their fair share of seats however districts are drawn, at least theoretically.
+Larger district magnitudes means larger districts, so reduces gerrymandering.
+Gerrymandering is the practice of partisan redistricting by means of creating imbalances in the make-up of the district map, made easier by a multitude of micro-small districts.

+A larger district magnitude also means fewer wasted votes.
+As well, a fair voting system in the district contests also means that gerrymandering is ineffective because each party gets its fair share of seats however districts are drawn, at least theoretically.